 All volunteers receive regular training and are encouraged to take the lead in organising themed evenings to enhance their youth work skills.

 Typical Activities – Most weeks, the club is set out in the same way as routine is important for young people with autism.
-Weekly activities include video gaming on Xbox, arts & crafts and board games.
+Weekly activities include, arts & crafts and board games.
 These activities give helpers and members the chance to chat about their interests in pairs or small groups, building confidence and communication skills.

 Some weeks, however, there are more structured activities such as cooking, pizza and film nights and fitness sessions.